thomatou/data_incubator/README.md

 ![](/visuals/women_by_party_streamgraph.png)

-Despite this steady increase in female representation, it remains that gender parity is still a while away.
+Despite this steady increase in female representation, putting things in perspective highlights how gender parity is still a while away.

 ![](/visuals/total_streamgraph.png)